-Here is a home workout plan for teenagers that want to get fit, build some muscle and work out at home.
-This plan requires little to no equipment, so if you don’t have much money that won’t be a problem!
+With this home workout plan for teenagers you can get fit, build muscle and work out at home.
+It requires little to no equipment, so if you don’t have much money that won’t be a problem!
 This teenage workout program for beginners should work for you!

-What you need is a place where you can do pull-ups.
-That doesn’t have to be a real pull-up bar; Here are tons of suggestions where pull-ups can be done if you can’t afford or install a bar.
+What you need is a place to do pull-ups.
+That doesn’t have to be a real pull-up bar; Here are tons of suggestions where you can do pull-ups even if you can’t afford or install a bar.
 If you do want to buy one, this one seems like a good deal to me.

 Beginner Exercise Principle

-When you start you need compound exercises (those that work many muscles at once) and whole body training programs to build your basic strength.
-If you move to specialized workouts with many isolations (exercises that target just one specific muscle) too soon, it’s like you try to construct a house and put in the furniture before you are finished building the basement.
+When you start you need exercises that work many muscles at once (“compound” exercises) and whole body training programs that build your basic strength.
+If you move to specialized workouts with many “isolations” (exercises that target just one specific muscle) too soon, it’s like you try to construct a house and put in the furniture before you finish building the basement.

 Before You Get Into It

 It is a good idea to get a check-up by your doctor, to make sure everything is a-ok and you are ready to expose your body to this form of stress.